FailAcademy/learning/adp-vancouver/_lessons/week-04/02-authentication-forms.md

 ## Lab Activity

-Create the forms that you'll use in your Boomtown app, using the [Gandalf Validator](https://www.npmjs.com/package/gandalf-validator) library.
+Create the forms that you'll use in your Boomtown app, using the [Redux Form](http://redux-form.com) library.
-You'll need to create both a user (login) form and a form for creating new posts.
+You'll need to create both a user (login) form and a form for adding new Items.

 Be sure to include:
   - saving data to the Redux store